There are certain things in this world that make me smile no matter what.

 So I learned to live without my swaddled swine, and had to rely on babies, puppies, and my kids (who obviously did not get my piggy gene) to make me smile.

-Fast forward to a few days ago, when I receive a tantalizing tweet from @PigsBlanketsDay asking me what I was going to be making for Pigs In Blanket Day.
+Fast forward to a tantalizing tweet I received from @PigsBlanketsDay on Twitter one day asking me what I was going to be making for Pigs In Blanket Day.

 And you know what?
-Kevin lovvvvvved these little guys.
-I mean, I had to fight him off to be able to take a picture before he jumped in with both feet eerrrr hands, feet would just be weird.
-Happy happy me!!
+Kevin loved, luvd, lurved these little guys.
+I mean, I had to fight him off to be able to take a picture before he jumped in with both feet

 So a word of advice.